Clean up your neighborhood

 - Start a composting pile

-If you're looking for ways to safely interact with others on Earth Day 2022, we've also compiled a list of amazing events happening across the U.S. Find an event that aligns with your environmental goals and reach out to see how you can help!
+If you're looking for organized activities on Earth Day 2023, we've also compiled a list of amazing events happening across the U.S. Find an event that aligns with your environmental goals and reach out to see how you can help!
 For more information, check out the official Earth Day website where you can find an event near your location.

 Plant trees with The Canopy Project